Debt Ratios for Residential Financing

 Understanding your qualifying ratio

-Most underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Usually, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

 In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that makes up the full payment.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.

-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes things like car loans, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
+Recurring debt includes credit card payments, auto/boat loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We will be thrilled to help you pre-qualify to determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be thrilled to help you pre-qualify to determine how large a mortgage loan you can afford.

 At AmeriBest Mortgage, we answer questions about qualifying all the time.
 Call us at (321) 777-7277.